 - Identifies medications the patient is currently taking

-- Administer medications as prescribed and monitors the response of patient to those medication.
+- Administer medications as prescribed and monitors the response of the patient to those medications.

-- Administer fluids if the patients is dehydrated
+- Administer fluids if the patient is dehydrated

-- Assess frequently the vital sign as clients condition dictates.
+- Assess frequently the vital sign as the client’s condition dictates.

 - Provide reassurance to relieve anxiety.

 - Alert the physician immediately.